iben-mickrick/REACHnet-local/README.md

 # REACHnet-local Iteration 1b
 The SAS code included in this repository comes from the base ADAPTABLE computable phenotype from the PCORnet Coordinating Center.
+It differs from REACHnet-local Iteration 1a in reference dates only.
+This code was run on newly refreshed data, requiring an update to the dates used to identify eligibility criteria.

 The code includes additional exclusions to meet the requests/requirments of local investigators.
 Specificially, these exclusions include:
 ##REACHnet local exclusions/inclusions
 *  ICD9 & ICD10 codes for **atrial fibrillation**
 *  ICD9 & ICD10 codes for **long term anticogulant use**